rusttypes.result¶

 Members¶

-- @rusttypes.result.catch(*exceptions: ~typing.Type[BaseException], map_err: ~typing.Callable[[BaseException], ~rusttypes.result.E] = <function stringify>) Callable[[Callable[[...], Result[T, E]]], Callable[[...], Result[T, E]]] ¶
+- @rusttypes.result.catch(*exceptions: ~typing.Type[BaseException], map_err: ~typing.Callable[[BaseException], ~rusttypes.result.E] = <function stringify>) Callable[[Callable[[...], Result[T, E]]], Callable[[...], Result[T, E]]]¶

 Catch specified exceptions and return them as

-function to map the caught exception to the error type of theResult
+Err.
+If no exceptions are specified, catch all exceptions.
+Use themap_errfunction to map the caught exception to the error type of theResult.- Parameters:

 *exceptions (Type[BaseException]) – The exceptions to catch.